cezs/cezs.uk/source/_posts/Instrumentation-with-jtx1inst-C-Library.md

 Using the sysfs file `/sys/class/thermal/thermal_zone*/type`, we are able to retrieve information about the following zones: `AO-therm`, `CPU-therm`, `GPU-therm`, `PLL-therm`, `PMIC-Die`, `Tdiode_tegra`, `Tboard_tegra` and `thermal-fan-est.46`.
 Each zone ending in `-therm` provides information from sensors located on SoC, while those ending in `_tegra` are located on module.
 Throughout the experiments we will only concentrate temperature values available from debugfs files located at `/sys/kernel/debug/tegra_soctherm/`, namely CPU, GPU, memory I/O, and PLL temperatures.

 We also use sysfs files, in order to take voltage, current or power measurements from carrier board's 3 channel INA3221 monitor.
-We access rails of main carrier board power input `VDD_MUX`,f main carrier board 5V supply `VDD_5V_IO_SYS`, main carrier board 3.3V supply `VDD_3V3_SYS` through the I2C address of `0x42`.
-At the `0x43` address, there are rails for carrier board 3.3V sleep supply `VDD_3V3_IO`, main carrier board 1.8V supply `VDD_1V8_IO` and 3.3V supply for M.2 Key E connector `VDD_M2_IN`.
-At the time of writing, there are no sysfs files for module's INA3221 monitor and we access the information located at the I2C address of `0x40`, namely main module power input `VDD_IN`, GPU Power rail `VDD_GPU` and CPU Power rail `VDD_CPU` through custom userspace functions.
+We access rails of main carrier board power input `VDD_MUX`, main carrier board 5V supply `VDD_5V_IO_SYS`, main carrier board 3.3V supply `VDD_3V3_SYS` through the I2C address of `0x42`.
+At the `0x43` address, there are rails for carrier board 3.3V sleep supply `VDD_3V3_IO`, main carrier board 1.8V supply `VDD_1V8_IO` and 3.3V supply for M.2 Key E connector `VDD_M2_IN`. **At the time of writing, there are no sysfs files for module's INA3221 monitor and we access the information located at the I2C address of `0x40`, namely main module power input `VDD_IN`, GPU Power rail `VDD_GPU` and CPU Power rail `VDD_CPU` through custom userspace functions.**

 The sysfs files can be also employed for the system-level control of Jetson TX1 performance.
 In order to control CPU performance we can manually change pattern of each of four cores utilisation by either enabling or disabling each of the cores or by changing their operating frequency.
 We can also control GPU system-level performance  by either changing it's operating frequency or changing the operating rate of it's memory.
 We encapsulate the aforementioned operations in open-sourced C API and provide on-line documentation .

 The current version of the API supplies among the others the following functions:

--   `jtx1_get_temp` for reading on-chip and on-module temperature.
+`jtx1_get_temp` for reading on-chip and on-module temperature.
 It takes two arguments, first argument is one of the zones which are indexed with `jtx1_tzone` enumeration (see table [1](#org6d2193b)), and second is reference to a variable that is going to store the actual value of temperature read from sensor specified in first of the arguments.
 The temperature value is output in millidegree Celsius.

 | thermal zone   | description            |
 |----------------|:-----------------------|